-Prerequisites: Department approval and any of the following courses: CS 236 or CS 250 or CS 255 or CIS 235 or CIS 240 or CIS 244.
+Prerequisites : Department approval and (CS 235 or CS 236 or CS 250 or CS 255 or CIS 240).

 Students will work in an approved training situation under instructional supervision.
 The internship is designed to give students the opportunity to use skills learned in computer science and information systems courses.
 Fifteen hours on-the-job training per week will be the usual workload for the student.
 To be eligible, students must have recently completed a course in the department.